Cryptic crossword: Variety Cryptics

 "Themed" or "variety" cryptics have developed a small but enthusiastic following in Britain, the United States, and elsewhere.
 Variety cryptics are arguably among the most difficult of all crossword puzzles, both to compile and to solve, since they often involve alterations to the answers before entry into the grid, meaning that there is no assurance that the cross clues will match up unless properly altered.

 As an example, a puzzle entitled "Trash Talk" by Bob Stigger in the June 2019 issue of the U.S. publication Games World of Puzzles included the following instruction:

 In this variety cryptic crossword, 18 clue answers are garbage, to be treated according to the mantra "13-Across 6-Across and 40-across."
 Specifically, six answers are too long for the grid; delete one letter.
 Six others are too short, double one letter.
 And six more don't match the crossing letters; anagram them.

+Pangrams

+A crossword that includes all the letters of the alphabet within the clue answers is known as a pangram.
+Crosswords have been set with clue answers that contain all the letters of the alphabet twice, thrice, four times over, and even five times.
+This last, a pentapangram, was compiled by Maize and published in the i on January 1, 2018.

 Cryptic crosswords in specific publications

 United Kingdom

-In Britain it is traditional — dating from the cryptic crossword pioneer Edward (Bill) Powys Mathers (1892–1939), who called himself "Torquemada" after the Spanish Inquisitor — for compilers to use evocative pseudonyms.
+In Britain it is traditional—dating from the cryptic crossword pioneer Edward (Bill) Powys Mathers (1892–1939), who called himself "Torquemada" after the Spanish Inquisitor—for compilers to use evocative pseudonyms.
 "Crispa", named from the Latin for "curly-headed", who set crosswords for the Guardian from 1954 until her retirement in 2004, legally changed her surname to "Crisp" after divorcing in the 1970s.
 Some pseudonyms have obvious connotations: for example, Torquemada as already described, or "Mephisto" with fairly obvious devilish overtones.
-Others are chosen for logical but less obvious reasons, though "Dinmutz" (the late Bert Danher in the Financial Times) was produced by random selection of Scrabble tiles.
+Others are chosen for logical but less obvious reasons, though "Dinmutz" (Bert Danher in the Financial Times) was produced by random selection of Scrabble tiles.